malamatenia/dtlr-for-metrology/README.md

  <br>

-**1. Generate outputs for your manuscript.** See the morphology4metrology method repository: [https://github.com/raphael-baena/morphology4metrology/tree/main].
-You will obtain:
+**1. Generate outputs for your manuscript.** Train on the [morphology4metrology](https://github.com/raphael-baena/morphology4metrology/tree/main) method.
+After finetuning on a set of documents, you will obtain:

 - A folder of per-line prediction JSONs (one folder per document, one `.json` per line).
 - A `transcribe.json` mapping character indices to characters.
 - A folder of per-document character prototypes.
 <br>

-**2. Adapt the analysis to your metadata**.
+**2. Adapt the metrological analysis to your metadata**.
 More details in `metrological_analysis.ipynb`.

 </details>